A New Way to Look at Your Career Options

 Carrier Corporation, Syracuse, NY

 Patrick is an Assistant General Counsel with Carrier Corporation (a wholly owned subsidiary of United Technologies Corporation) and previously served as the company's Global Compliance officer.
 He is a former trial lawyer and is currently an adjunct professor at Syracuse University's College of Law.
 He holds a BA in Political Science from SUNY @ Buffalo.
-Additional background here.
+Additional background here or find him on linked in.

 Samuelson Hause & Samuelson, LLP, New York, NY